 Manage the expiration of points in your loyalty program with Synerise

-In every loyalty program where the accumulated points may expire at some point, we face the challenge of proper management of this area.
-The main purpose of this article is to explain the methodology of counting the expiration of loyalty points in Synerise, explain the configuration with a step-by-step manual and show the pros and cons of such solution.
+In every loyalty program where the accumulated points may expire at some point, we face the challenge of properly managing this area.
+The main purpose of this article is to explain the methodology of counting the expiration of loyalty points in Synerise and define the configuration with a step-by-step manual showing the pros and cons of such a solution.

 Main assumptions

-There are two basic approaches to loyalty points cancellation:
+There are two basic approaches to loyalty point cancellation:

-1. Rolling cancellation setting up expiration date for each loyalty point earning event.
+1. Rolling cancellation setting up an expiration date for each loyalty point earning event.

 2. Regular batch cancellation for the entire database (mostly once a year) with specific business conditions.